PAR HOPERS CONSTITUTION & BY LAWS

 Section 2 – Nominating

 This committee shall submit a list of 2 members for each Director to be elected.
 These persons must have been contacted to ensure they will serve, if elected.
 Other members can be nominated at large by a petition signed by five (5) Club members with paid up dues and in good standing.
-Nominations close August 1st to allow time to print ballots, complete with pictures, so voting can begin by September 1st.
+Nominations close the first play date in August to allow time to print ballots, complete with pictures, so voting can begin by the first play date in September.
 Voting ends the last play day of the year.
 The Tellers Committee shall immediately count the ballots and advise the President of the winning Candidates.
 In the event of a tie, the winning candidate shall be determined by a flip of a coin.
 The results shall remain secret until announced by the President at the Fall Banquet.

 ARTICLE X – Other Committees